joshglenen/Portfolio/README.md

 **Movie Rating Recalculator:** [Link to website](https://raterecal.herokuapp.com/) / [Source](https://github.com/joshglenen/Rating-Recalculator/)

 `A python web app that retrieves the ratings of a movie or tv show from imdb.com and recalculates the ratings.
 Ratings are adjusted to remove the impact of users that purposly give the highest or lowest possible score in order to manuipulate the average.
-Plan to create a better visualization of the data, to add an automatic recommendation based on user preferences, and to sample reviews from more web sources.`
+Future plans involve creating a browser extention to make the process faster and remove the need for the slow free-dynomos provided by heroku.

+Updated 2017-11-21 to work with the most recent IMDB iteration.`